post-hero-img

 Site search

-We all know that feeling of frustration when we bump into a broken link.
+We all know the frustration we feel when we encounter a broken link.
 It feels like a dead end and can drive you to close your browser and walk away.
-But we can all agree that a friendly and helpful 404-page design helps make the experience a lot more bearable.
+But we can all agree that a friendly and helpful 404-page design makes the experience a lot more bearable.

-The 404 Error Page is one of the most underutilised assets in the arsenal of digital tools available to site owner.
-They are a lost resource that, if used correctly, can greatly contribute to your website’s conversions and help reduce bonce rates.
+The 404 Error Page is one of the most underutilized assets in the arsenal of digital tools available to site owners.
+If optimized with 404 page best practices, including engaging content, clear text, and thoughtful design, it can greatly contribute to your website’s conversions and help reduce bounce rates.

 What is a 404 Page?

-A 404 page is the page that is delivered to a user who attempts to visit a page on a website that cannot be found at the URL specified.
+A 404 page is delivered to a user who attempts to visit a page on a website that cannot be found at the specified URL.

 The 404 error indicates that the server where the page should be located has been contacted, but the page does not exist at that URL at that moment.
 404 errors can occur when websites cease to exist, when pages or files are relocated or removed, or when URLs are mistyped.